-In the ADSE group people feel healthier than in the NHS-only group as one can observe by the statistics on subjective health on Table 5.
-This makes sense since the presence of physical limitations and chronic diseases is more prevalent amongst the NHS-only group with the exception of allergies, which are more common amongst the ADSE beneficiaries.
-The ADSE group, perhaps because of the younger age, practices more exercise, drinks less wine and beer and have less weight problems than the NHS-only group.
+In the ADSE group people feel healthier than in the NHS-only group, as one can observe by the statistics on subjective health on Table 5.
+This makes sense, since the presence of physical limitations and chronic diseases is more prevalent among the NHS-only group with the exception of allergies, which are more common among the ADSE beneficiaries.
+The ADSE group, perhaps because of the younger age, practices more exercise, drinks less wine and beer and has fewer weight problems than the NHS-only group.
 The percentage of smokers is, however, statistically the same in both groups.
-Finally, the ADSE beneficiaries practice a better dental hygiene than the NHS-only group.
+Finally, ADSE beneficiaries practice better dental hygiene than the NHS-only group.

-11The five regions correspond to the five regional health administrations.
+12The five regional variables correspond to the five regional health administrations.